 # unitd --help unit options: ... --log FILE set log filename default: "/home/user/unit.log"

-If Unit’s not running, refer to Unit-related startup scripts or configuration files in your system to discover the log file location.
+If Unit’s not running, see its startup scripts or configuration files in your system to discover the log location.

-Unit log supports two verbosity modes: common and debug.
-The steps to enable debug-level logging depend on how you install Unit.
+Unit log has two verbosity modes: common and debug; steps to enable the latter vary by install method.